giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### Deferred execution of Tasks

-Please be also aware that a `Task<'T>` in .NET is just a promise of `'T` when executed asynchronously.
-Unless you define an `HttpHandler` function in the most verbose way with the `task {}` CE you are not executing any asynchronous operations until the handler gets invoked by the `GiraffeMiddleware`.
+Please be also aware that a `Task<'T>` in .NET is just a promise of `'T` when a task eventually finishes asynchronously.
+Unless you define an `HttpHandler` function in the most verbose way (with the `task {}` CE) and actively await a nested result with either `let!` or `return!` then the handler will not wait for the task to complete before returning to the `GiraffeMiddleware`.

+This has important implications if you want to execute code in an `HttpHandler` after invoking the next handler, such as cleaning up resources with the `use` keyword.
 For example, in the code below, the `IDisposable` will get disposed **before** the actual `handler` gets executed.
-This is because a `HttpHandler` is a `HttpFunc -> HttpContext -> Task<HttpContext option>` and therefore `handler next ctx` only returns a `Task<HttpContext option>` which hasn't been executed yet:
+This is because a `HttpHandler` is a `HttpFunc -> HttpContext -> Task<HttpContext option>` and therefore `handler next ctx` only returns a `Task<HttpContext option>` which hasn't been completed yet:

 ```fsharp
 let doSomething handler : HttpHandler =